-Elixir is the go to brand when it comes to coated strings for electric guitars.
-There are a few different coatings available in the lineup, but the Nanoweb polymer simply stands out above the others.
-These are Elixir’s big sellers, and it’s easy to see why
+Elixir is the go-to brand when it comes to coated strings for electric guitars.
+There are a few different coatings available in the lineup, but the Nanoweb polymer simply stands out above the rest.
+These are Elixir’s big sellers and it’s easy to see why.

-We found that these strings lived up to, and in many ways, exceeded their reputation.
-They survived an extended review period, where they saw some heavy duty use, and actually started to sound better the longer we had them on the test guitar.
-There was no rust, or any other signs of corrosion by the conclusion of the test, from which we deduced that these strings can deal with serious punishment.
+We found these strings lived up to, and in many ways exceeded, their reputation.
+They survived an extended review period, where they saw some heavy-duty use, and actually started to sound better the longer we had them on the test guitar.
+There was no rust or any other signs of corrosion by the conclusion of the test, from which we deduced that these strings can deal with serious punishment.

-Some coated strings scare away guitarists because they worry about loss of tone and sustain due to the additional deadening caused by the polymer layer, but there were no such issues with these Elixir Nanowebs.
-We noted excellent sustain, and the tone was bright and punchy across the mids.
+Some coated strings scare away guitarists who worry about loss of tone and sustain due to the additional deadening caused by the polymer layer, but there were no such issues with these Elixir Nanowebs.
+We noted excellent sustain and the tone was bright and punchy across the mids.

 Once we had them tuned, that’s where they stayed.
 These Nanowebs took no time at all to settle and held tune beautifully throughout.

 Some players immediately reach for the ultra-heavies when they string up for playing metal without even a moment’s thought for a hybrid set.
-Those who do reach for mixed gauge strings like these D’Addario NYXLs are treated to guitar strings that can handle heavy strumming, but also remain comfortable and playable enough to manage lightning fast solos.
+But those who do reach for mixed-gauge strings like these D’Addario NYXLs are treated to guitar strings that can handle heavy strumming, but also remain comfortable and playable enough to manage lightning-fast solos.

-We found that the tuning stability with these strings was rock solid.
-Thanks to the heavy bottom end, they held up well on drop tunings too.
-Some brands market their strings as being specifically designed with alternative tuning in mind, but this doesn’t mean that strings not designed as such can’t perform well in those conditions!
+We found the tuning stability with these strings was rock solid.
+Thanks to the heavy bottom end, they held up well on drop tunings, too.
+Some brands market their strings as being specifically designed with alternative tuning in mind, but strings that aren’t designed as such can still perform well in those conditions!

 The tones we got out of these strings were great.
-Of course, when we played any metal through them, we had a ton of distortion on, but despite this, note separation remained clear, and the mid range punch was huge (check out our full metal string guide for more).
+Of course, we had a ton of distortion on when playing any metal through them, but note separation remained clear and the midrange punch was huge (check out our full metal string guide for more).

 A lot of guitarists have a desire to be individual, to stand out from the crowd.
 This isn’t always the case when it comes to strings though!
 Ernie Ball’s Super Slinky strings are some of the most popular electric guitar strings in the world for recording artists and bedroom beginners alike.

-These strings are made with a steel core and a nickel plated steel wrap.
-This kept the tones bright and punchy, and this goes a long way to ensuring the universal appeal of the Super Slinky.
-They played equally as well on slow, arpeggiated numbers as they did with fast power chords.
+These strings are made with a steel core and a nickel-plated steel wrap.
+This kept the tones bright and punchy and goes a long way toward ensuring the universal appeal of the Super Slinky.
+They played equally well on slow, arpeggiated numbers as they did with fast power chords.

-The entire wrap is 100% nickel, rather than being nickel plated, and the impact on the tone is huge.
+The entire wrap is 100% nickel, rather than nickel-plated, and the impact on the tone is huge.
 These were some of the warmest roundwound strings we’ve ever heard.
-Sustain is one of the strongest points for these strings – they rung out for what seemed like forever!
+Sustain is one of their strongest points – they rung out for what seemed like forever!

-After a couple of hours of stretching and settling, these strings held tune really well.
-Blues requires a lot of expression, including bends and vibrato, and despite the extra workload that we put on these strings, they continued to hold pitch.
+After a couple hours of stretching and settling, these strings held tune really well.
+Blues requires a lot of expression, including bends and vibrato.
+Despite the extra workload we put on these strings, they continued to hold pitch.

-We tested these strings in a medium gauge, and they play very much true to size.
-Some players do prefer a lighter string for blues to make bends easier, but we found that the tonal benefits of these heavier strings far outweighed the small potential for comfort gains in a lighter option.
+We tested them in a medium gauge and they play very much true to size.
+Some players prefer a lighter string for blues to make bends easier, but we found that the tonal benefits of these heavier strings far outweighed the small potential for comfort gains in a lighter option.

 The feel was typical of D’Addario strings.
 Build quality is excellent, there were no rough spots, and the ball ends were very well wrapped, which typically translates to a longer lasting string.